Scrambling bridges the gap between hillwalking and rock climbing

 You’ll move swiftly through breathtaking terrain while enjoying the sensation of moving on rock.

-Snowdonia has a wealth of famous scrambles of all difficulty levels such as Crib Goch, Tryfan’s North Ridge, and Cneifion Arete to name but a few.
+Snowdonia has a wealth of famous scrambles at all levels of difficulty such as Crib Goch, Tryfan’s North Ridge, and Cneifion Arete to name but a few.
 There are also many hidden gems to discover in the serene corners of the National Park.

-We’ll most commonly develop personal movement, route finding skills, and hazard awareness.
-More experienced scramblers often have the aim of learning to use the rope in a mountaineering context.
-We can teach you the necessary rope work to look after yourself, your partner, and manage an unplanned retreat.
-We will tailor the course for you and the team.
+Most commonly on courses you’ll develop safe movement skills, route finding ability, and hazard awareness.
+On the more advanced courses you’ll learn how to use the rope in a mountaineering context.
+All the skills to look after yourself, your partner and manage an unplanned retreat.

 The learning experience…